2kunal6/streamlit_docker/README.md

 Run command: sudo docker build -t foo . && sudo docker run foo
+    - Run this from the project root location where Dockerfile exists

-After this is complete, we can access the app via browser using this address: http://172.17.0.2:8501
+After this is complete, we can access the app via browser using the url outputted.
+    - For now the External URL won't be available with this config, but that would be available if we run it without Docker.

 TODO:
     - Expose this over internet